Md-Saiful-Haque/emergency-hotline-bd/readme.md

 Ans: Event delegation is a technique in JavaScript where, instead of adding separate event listeners to multiple child elements, you add a single event listener to their parent element.
 When an event, such as a click, occurs on a child element, it "bubbles up" to its parent, and the parent's event listener catches it.
 Then, by using the event object's target property, you can determine exactly which child element triggered the event.

 It is useful because :
-.Putting just one listener instead of many uses less memory.
+1. Putting just one listener instead of many uses less memory.
-.For better performance.
+2. For better performance.
-.If new child elements are added to the DOM later, don't need to add a separate listener for each.
+3. If new child elements are added to the DOM later, don't need to add a separate listener for each.
 The   parent's listener will work.
-.The code is clearer and simpler to maintain when there are fewer listeners.
+4. The code is clearer and simpler to maintain when there are fewer listeners.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?